 Opportunities for emotional, mental and social learning are embedded across our timetable.
 Each class has a daily form time at the start of the day and then reconvenes in their form room for guided learning at the end.
 Form tutors provide a key contact point for each of their students as well as our dedicated behaviour support and SEND teams.
-Each class also has a dedicated weekly emotional literacy lesson and PSHE lesson on their timetable.
+Each class also has a dedicated PSHE lesson and form time sessions on their timetable.